Discourse in Democracy

 Discourse in Democracy is a series of events designed to engage undergraduate students in political and philosophical debate about today’s most important issues.
 Discourse in Democracy provides opportunities for students to become more deeply involved in their Texas State community by offering lectures and seminars by keynote speakers, chances to collaborate with professors, other students, and prominent professionals in the field at the federal, state, and local levels.
 We will tackle issues that matter most to students, and you can be a part of the solution by participating in our lecture series.
 The Department of Political Science invites all students to join in the discussion as we work to understand and solve our country’s greatest challenges.

-Dr. James Stoner, Louisiana State University, Discourse in Democracy
+Dr. Wilfred McClay Visits Texas State University, Hosted by Discourse in Democracy

 On Thursday April 4th and Friday April 5th, Discourse in Democracy hosted Dr. Wilfred McClay of the University of Oklahoma.
 More than a 150 students and faculty attended his Thursday evening lecture on “The Tocquevillean Moment… and Ours.”
 The lecture explored the importance of universities and the dangers of social media in the light of Tocqueville’s concerns about pathologies to which democratic societies are prone.